 Selling Art Online

-How can you make sure that the people who are interested in your artistic style see your images and social media posts?
+How can you ensure that the people interested in your artistic style see your images and social media posts?

 It all begins with knowing who your target audience is.